-As founding Dean of Tyler School of Art, Blai instilled Tyler School of Art with a commitment to progressive education emphasizing the student's mastery of technique within the framework of a liberal arts curriculum.
+As founding dean of the Tyler School of Art, Blai instilled the school with a commitment to progressive education emphasizing the student's mastery of technique within the framework of a liberal arts curriculum.
 Dean Blai insisted upon individual attention to each student's needs as the basis of successful teaching.
 During his 25-year tenure Dean Blai shaped the school into one of the finest visual arts centers in the country, and his founding ideals still remain paramount to Tyler's educational philosophy.